sveri/closp/README.md

 ![Intro Gif](intro.gif?raw=true "Intro")

+These five steps are all it takes to get up and running.

 ## Goals
 * Provide a full stack to get started with
 * Provide generated code which can be changed easily